ShubhankarPuntambekar/ShubhankarPuntambekar/README.md

 - 👋 Hi, I’m @ShubhankarPuntambekar
-- 👀 I’m interested currently in frontend development
+- 👀 I’m interested currently in frontend development entry level jobs
-- 🌱 I’m currently learning frontend website development
+- 🌱 I’m currently improving my frontend website development skills
-- 💞️ I’m looking to collaborate on any vanilla javascript project
+- 💞️ I’m looking to collaborate on any vanilla javascript or react js project
 - 📫 How to reach me message me on linkedin - www.linkedin.com/in/
 pShubhankar